MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 In Azure you pay for what you use, when resources are consumed, and you don't pay when they aren't.
 For VMs, billing occurs when a VM is allocated, and you aren't charged after a VM is deallocated.
 With this in mind, you should monitor VMs in use, and verify VM sizing.

 Continually evaluate your VM workloads to determine baselines.
-For example, if your workload is used heavily Monday through Friday, 8 am to 6 pm, but hardly used outside those hours, you can downgrade VMs outside peak times.
+For example, if your workload is used heavily Monday through Friday, 8 AM to 6 PM, but hardly used outside those hours, you can downgrade VMs outside peak times.
 This might mean changing VM sizes, or using virtual machine scale sets to autoscale VMs up or down.
-Some companies "snooze" VMs, by putting them on a calendar that specifies when they should be available, and when they're not needed.
+Some companies "snooze" VMs via a calendar that specifies when they should be available and when they're not needed.

 You can monitor VM usage by using Microsoft tools, such as Azure Cost Management + Billing, Azure Monitor, and Azure Advisor.
 Third-party tools are also available.